source-health/source-node/README.md

 ## Known Limitations

 This is an early releaes of our TypeScript SDK, and it comes with some known limitations:
-- Runs in Node.js only, and cannot currently run in the browser
 - Does not currently support file uploads to Source
-- Some types are still defined as `unknown` as we improve our type generation
+- Some types may be defined as `unknown` as we improve our type generation
-- Expansion is not yet supported

 ## Getting Started